JetBrains/KEEP/proposals/collection-literals.md

 Once proper `operator fun of` is declared, the collection literal can be used at the use-site.
 1. When the collection literal is used in the arguments position, similarly to lambdas and callable references, collection literal affects the overload resolution of the "outer call".
     See the section dedicated to [overload resolution](#overload-resolution-motivation).
-2. When the collection literal is used in the position with definite expected type, the collection literal is literally desugared to `Type.of(expr1, expr2, expr3)`, where `Type` is the definite-expected type.
+2. When the collection literal is used in the position with definite *expected type*, the collection literal is literally desugared to `Type.of(expr1, expr2, expr3)`, where `Type` is the definite *expected type*.

-    The following positions are considered positions with the definite expected type:
+    The following positions are considered positions with the definite *expected type*:
     - Conditions of `when` expression with a subject
     - `return`, both explicit and implicit
     - Equality checks (`==`, `!=`)